 Loading the entire blog, on the main page, is not a good idea.

 You can limit the size by days with posts, or by posts.
 It's your choice - but think of your readers.
-Many don't have scandalous bandwidth, nor are the Blogger servers overly robust.
-When your blog, or even a single post, takes 2 or 3 minutes to load, your blog needs tuning.
+Many don't have extreme bandwidth, nor are the Blogger servers overly robust.

 There is no need to show all of your posts immediately - if your blog is well designed and written, then the last few posts should give the casual reader an idea of what the blog contains.
 Blogger offers us several accessories and techniques, that provide good alternatives to publishing the entire blog on the main page.

 Note if you set "Show" to "7 posts", you'll get a total of 7 posts.
 If you set "Show" to "7 days", you could get anywhere from 7, to any number, of posts, displayed in main page mode on your blog.